laravel/docs/testing.md

         }
     }

-If you would like to access to current process token from any other place in your code, you may use the `token` method.
+If you would like to access to current process token from any other place in your application's test code, you may use the `token` method:

     $token = ParallelTesting::token();